beepetaswathi/MyBookStore/README.md

 <b>DataClass.java</b><br>
 The code defines a Java class named DataClass, designed to hold information about books in a bookstore app.
 It contains fields for a book's title, description, language, and image, with methods to access and modify these details.
 Additionally, it includes a unique identifier (key) for each book entry.
 This class essentially acts as a structured container for managing and organizing book-related data within the app's code.
 Corrected build files and refractored code

+Note- The app may crash if many users are logging in and using it at a time